1987–88 Phoenix Suns season: Franchise sold

-On October 14, 1987, a group headed by Suns general manager and vice president Jerry Colangelo purchased the franchise from owners Richard Bloch, Donald Pitt and Don Diamond for a then-record $44.5 million.
+On October 14, 1987, a group headed by Suns general manager and vice president Jerry Colangelo purchased the franchise from owners Richard L. Bloch, Donald Pitt and Don Diamond for a then-record $44.5 million.
 Colangelo headed JDM Sports Inc., the general partnership group that owned a controlling interest of the franchise.
-10 other limited partners assisted the purchase, including the Greyhound Corporation, the El Dorado Investment Company, and the Phoenix General Basketball Partnership group, which included Suns legend and former interim coach Dick Van Arsdale, team physician Paul Steingard, team orthopedist Richard Emerson, and team podiatrist Michael Kates.
+10 other limited partners assisted with the purchase, including the Greyhound Corporation, the El Dorado Investment Company, and the Phoenix General Basketball Partnership group, which included Suns legend and former interim coach Dick Van Arsdale, team physician Paul Steingard, team orthopedist Richard Emerson, and team podiatrist Michael Kates.
 Colangelo assumed the role of chief executive officer and team president.
 Van Arsdale replaced Colangelo as vice president.

 In the wake of the damaging drug scandal, Bloch, Pitt and Diamond were prepared to sell the team.
 Colangelo feared potential buyers planned to relocate the franchise to another city.
-The sale was finalized on October 16, just before the October 19 "Black Monday" stock market crash.
+The sale was finalized on October 16, just days before the October 19 "Black Monday" stock market crash happened.
 Colangelo later stated that if the deal had not been completed prior, it would not have happened, and that the team likely would've been sold and relocated.